-This year is Queen Elizabeth’s Platinum Jubilee.
-It will be packed with festivities, fun, and formal honors for the longest reigning monarch in British history.
-Queen Elizabeth came to the throne when she was 25-years-old.
-She was a young mother married to the love of her life, living a quiet life in Malta, when tragedy struck.
+Queen Elizabeth’s Platinum Jubilee was in the same year as her death, 2022.
+It was packed with festivities, family, fun, and formal honors for the longest reigning monarch in British history.
+Queen Elizabeth came to the throne when she was just 25-years-old.
+She was a young mother married to the love of her life, living quietly in Malta, when tragedy struck.
 Her father, King George VI, was desperately ill.
 Upon his death, she became queen regnant of seven Independent Commonwealth countries and her life turned upside down.

-She is upbeat, positive, and personifies, “Keep calm and carry on.”
-She has a funny sense of humor and an unwavering devotion to duty and country.
-And she has been served by fourteen Prime Ministers, including Winston Churchill and Margaret Thatcher.
-Wars, scandals, love, and heartaches have come and gone, but the Queen endures, bolstered by her loves and enthusiasms!
-Here, we give you some of both.
+Queen Elizabeth II was upbeat, positive, and personified, “Keep calm and carry on.”
+She had a funny sense of humor and an unwavering devotion to duty and country.
+And she was served by fourteen Prime Ministers, including Winston Churchill and Margaret Thatcher.
+Wars, scandals, love, and heartaches came and went, but the Queen endured, bolstered by her enthusiasms.

 The Queen fell in love with Corgis when her family visited the Marquess of Bath.
-Her father soon gifted her with one—her love affair with dogs continues to this day.
-She has had more than 30 Corgis since she became Queen.
+Her father soon gifted her with one, and her love affair with dogs continued.
+She had more than 30 Corgis after becoming Queen.
 (One was named Spick and the other Span.)
 Her dogs Monty, Willow, and Holly starred in the 2012 Olympic opening with Daniel Craig, in full James Bond threads and attitude, escorting the Queen to the event.

 The Queen mixed a Dachshund with a Corgi, creating the Dorgi.
-She was pleased with the mix, and today she has four dogs: two Corgis, a Dorgi, and a Cocker Spaniel.
+She was pleased with the mix, and at the end of her life had two Corgis, a Dorgi, and a Cocker Spaniel.
 She had decided to go without pets so none would outlive her.
 But, as all dog lovers know, living without a dog feels empty.
-Elizabeth’s pets have raised rattan beds to keep them out of drafts and they get clean sheets every day.
-Being a Queen’s dog is a pretty posh gig!
+Elizabeth’s pets had raised rattan beds to keep them out of drafts and they got clean sheets every day.
+A family member adopted them, and loves them very much!

-When you see pics of the Queen, the first thing you notice is her hat.
-They are large and in shades that range from poppy orange to iridescent blue.
-Some look as if they belong on a birthday cake, and others look as if they’re the entire cake!
-They all look as if they could be worn to a tea party given by the Mad Hatter.
-What is it with those hats, anyway?
+When you see pictures of the Queen, the first thing you noticed were her hats.
+They were large and in shades that ranged from poppy orange to iridescent blue.
+Some looked as if they belonged on a birthday cake, and others looked as if they were the entire cake.
+They all seemed as if they could be worn to a tea party given by the Mad Hatter.
+What was it with her hats, anyway?

-Her hats are called fascinators, and they take the place of a crown.
-She is not tall, but when you see the hat coming you know the Queen is there.
-And that is exactly the point.
-She is impossible to miss, and it makes it easy for onlookers to say, “I saw the Queen!”
-Elizabeth has a flamboyant style and personality.
-After the hat, you notice her smile.
+Her hat-style is called a fascinator, and they take the place of a crown.
+She was not tall, but when you saw the hat coming you knew the Queen was there.
+And that was exactly the point.
+She was impossible to miss, and hats made it easy for onlookers to say, “I saw the Queen!”
+Elizabeth had a flamboyant style and personality.
+After the hat, you noticed her beaming smile.
 Shakespeare wrote, in the play King Henry the Fourth, “Uneasy lies the head that wears a crown.”
-Hats are her answer.
-She has worn about 5,000 hats during her reign, with her favorites being worn 20 – 30 times.
+Hats were her answer.
+She wore about 5,000 hats during her reign, with her favorites being worn 20 – 30 times.

-When the Prince died in April 2021, just short of his 100th birthday, he and Elizabeth had been married for a bit more than 73 years.
+At the time of Phillip’s death, he and Elizabeth had been married for a bit more than 73 years.
 Their marriage is the longest royal marriage in history, and it was a love match from the start.
 They met at a school event.
-The tour guides scheduled for Elizabeth’s family came down with the mumps, Phillip led them around, and the rest is history.
+The tour guides scheduled for Elizabeth’s family came down with the mumps, Phillip led the royals around, and the rest is history.
 She fell hard for him—she was 13 and he was 18.

 She wrote to Phillip, and they began a correspondence which lasted through World War II.
 During that time, he was a pilot.
 She kept a framed picture of him on her nightstand, and he carried a photo of the princess in his pocket.
 Back home, in 1946, Phillip broke all protocol and asked her to marry him without consulting with her father.
 King George gave his blessing but asked that they wait until she was 21.